CIS-5660-Fall-2025/hw02-stylization/README.md

 ## Interactivity

-I made it so when the user clicks on a TV, it changes its channel (swaps to a different color).
+When the user clicks on a TV, it changes its channel (swaps to a different color).
 I animate the glitch parameter on the TV when the channel is changed.

 https://github.com/user-attachments/assets/f37b182e-76f1-4994-a09b-eb820054edba

+I also added the grayscale mode: when the user presses the spacebar, all of the TVs turn off and the scene becomes grayscale.
+All of the TVs lose their clover except a random TV; the user transfer the white clover to a TV by clicking on it.

+INSERT MONOCHROMEMODE HERE